mathlibrary/usimd/README.md

 This piece of code can cross X86/ARM/PowerPC, and has got the best SIMD performance optimization on all platforms! ! !

-## Rise: USIMD grows
+## Rise: The grows of USIMD

 Numpy is an open source numerical computing extension of Python.
 This tool can be used to store and process large matrices.
 It is much more efficient than Python's own nested list structure.
 It supports a large number of dimensional arrays and matrix operations.
 In addition, it also provides a large number of mathematical function libraries for array operations.
 It is more familiar to everyone.
 [Numpy’s credit](https://numpy.org/case-studies/blackhole-image/) was generated for the first black hole photo above, and it is also widely used in machine learning image processing.
-Before the introduction of USIMD, there are a large number of optimized implementations of SSE and AVX.
+Before the introduction of USIMD,there are a large number of optimized implementations of SSE and AVX.
 The maintenance of these codes has brought serious technical debt to the community.
-An important contributor to OpenCV [Sayed Adel](https://github.com/seiko2plus) brought universal intrinsics in order to improve the data parallelization efficiency in Numpy, he proposed [NEP38](https://numpy.org/neps/nep-0038-SIMD-optimizations.html) and implemented it at [Related
-Function](https://github.com/numpy/numpy/pull/13516), you can find this in [document]( https://numpy.org/devdocs/reference/simd/simd-optimizations.html).
+An important contributor to OpenCV [Sayed Adel](https://github.com/seiko2plus) brought universal intrinsics in order to improve the data parallelization efficiency in Numpy, he proposed [NEP38](https://numpy.org/neps/nep-0038-SIMD-optimizations.html) and implemented it at [Related Function](https://github.com/numpy/numpy/pull/13516), you can find this in [document]( https://numpy.org/devdocs/reference/simd/simd-optimizations.html).

 ## Benefit: USIMD